baoliang/rui-mig/README.md

 ```
 If you want deploy on jar (lein uberjar of the project to generate the file of jar)

-At first you must be add follow to project.clj on :dependencies
+At first you must add follow to project.clj on :dependencies
 ```clojure
 [org.clojure/java.jdbc "0.3.3"]
 [org.clojure/data.json "0.2.4"]